 Without accurate data all 17 UN Sustainable Development Goals (SDGs) will remain just that – a set of goals.
 Data is crucial for countries to monitor progress and develop evidence-based policies.
 Global monitoring of progress is carried out through the UNESCO Institute for Statistics (UIS) and the Global Education Monitoring Report (GEM).

 Monitoring takes place through two types of indicators, 11 global and 43 thematic.
-UIS has launched a series of indicator briefs called ‘Meet the Education 2030 Data’ to explain how progress will be assessed with maps and charts to illustrate national and regional data.
+UIS assesses progress and provides information with maps and charts to illustrate national and regional data.

 GEM releases its annual report every September which is an invaluable global resource and advocacy tool.